 — the Trigger field set to 1,

-— a set of range measurement parameters in a Ranging Parameters element that describe the ISTA’s availability for measurement exchange. (#1478)
+— a set of scheduling parameters in a Ranging Parameters element that describe the ISTA’s availability for measurement exchange. (#1478, #7279)

 For TB and non-TB ranging measurement exchange the IFTM frame shall include a Ranging Parameters element containing either the Non-TB Specific subelement or the TB Specific subelement. (#1479)

 TGaz Editor: Change the text on page 131 starting at line 26 as follows

 When the RSTA includes a TB-specific subelement in an IFTM frame and the Status Indication field in the IFTM frame is equal to 1, the RSTA shall assign the value of the Max Session Exp field in the TB Ranging Specific subelement in the Ranging Parameters element in the initial FTM frame.
-The value of this field is larger than the assigned periodicity signaled in the Periodicity subfield in the Availability Window Information field in the TB ranging Specific subelement (#1475).
+The value of this field shall be larger than the assigned periodicity signaled in the Periodicity subfield in the Availability Window Information field in the TB ranging Specific subelement (#1475).

 TGaz Editor: Change the text on page 132 starting at line 11 as follows